Loading

 Since the Arizona Historical Society features the symbol for copper in its logo, it felt fitting for our logo to embrace gold as its central theme.

-Symbolic Inspirations
+Symbolic inspirations:

 Alchemical Symbols for Gold: